Why This Recipe Works

 Form a small sausage patty; place rest of sausage mixture in refrigerator.
 Cook patty in a small frying pan over medium-high heat until cooked through.
-Taste and adjust seasonings of sausage if necessary.
+Taste and adjust seasoning of sausage if necessary.

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and spread the coals evenly over entire surface of coal grate.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.
-Grill sausages over medium-high direct heat until they register 160°F on an instant-read thermometer when inserted into center.
+Grill sausages over medium-high direct heat, turning often and repositioning sausages over coals as needed to avoid large flare-ups, until they register 160°F (71°C) on an instant-read thermometer when inserted into the center, 8 to 10 minutes.
 Let rest for 5 minutes.
 Serve immediately with warm pita and lemon halves.